FEBRUARY MEDICAID NEWS RECAP

 The ruling, written by a Reagan-appointed judge, upheld a lower court’s stance that Arkansas’ plan to add work requirements to its Medicaid program was “arbitrary and capricious” and failed to show how such rules would help Medicaid to meet its mission of covering the poor.
 The Trump administration has been encouraging states to add work requirements, but so far has come up short in the courts. read more

 A late proposal to amend the state constitution to expand Medicaid failed Friday afternoon, the second time in five days that lawmakers roundly rejected the program.
 Casper Republican Rep. Pat Sweeney filed the bill Wednesday.
 It faced a tall order: It would’ve required two-thirds of the House and Senate to vote yes before being sent to Wyoming’s voters for approval.
-Early Friday evening, the House voted overwhelmingly — with 40 nos and 16 ayes — to end the effort for this session.
-In testimony before the vote, Sweeney told his fellow lawmakers that he wanted to avoid what had happened in Idaho, Nebraska and Utah.
-“What I don’t want us to get into is what our neighboring three states had in 2018 — not that long ago,” he said.
-“Ballot measures that they didn’t control.
-With this constitutional amendment, that’s what this is about.” read more
+Early Friday evening, the House voted overwhelmingly — with 40 nos and 16 ayes — to end the effort for this session. read more

-A federal appeals court panel on Friday unanimously upheld a lower court’s ruling striking down work rules for Medicaid recipients in Arkansas, casting more doubt over broader Trump administration efforts to require poor people to work, volunteer or train for a job as a condition of getting government health coverage.
-A three-judge panel of the United States Court of Appeals for the District of Columbia Circuit found that approval of the Arkansas work requirement by the health and human services secretary, Alex M. Azar, was “arbitrary and capricious” because it did not address how the program would promote the objective of Medicaid as defined under federal law: providing health coverage to the poor. read more
+A federal appeals court panel on Friday unanimously upheld a lower court’s ruling striking down work rules for Medicaid recipients in Arkansas, casting more doubt over broader Trump administration efforts to require poor people to work, volunteer or train for a job as a condition of getting government health coverage. read more

 While President Donald Trump’s budget doesn’t offer specifics on his “health care vision,” an $844 billion mystery pot — along with other Medicaid changes — signal deep cuts to health programs.
 Critics were quick to challenge Trump’s promises to protect people’s coverage despite any funding cuts.
-“You can’t cut $1 trillion from these programs and protect the most vulnerable,” said Aviva Aron-Dine of the Center on Budget and Policy Priorities.
-The budget also includes a big funding drop for CDC, a proposal to strip the FDA of its authority over tobacco products, a provision to slash funding for the agency currently working to create a coronavirus vaccine, and more. read more
+“You can’t cut $1 trillion from these programs and protect the most vulnerable,” said Aviva Aron-Dine of the Center on Budget and Policy Priorities. read more

 Health Affairs, February 7

 On January 29, 2020, at an event titled “Transforming Medicaid: A New Opportunity for Better Health,” CMS Administrator Seema Verma unveiled the administration’s “Healthy Adult Opportunity” (HAO) initiative, with details described in a State Medicaid Directors Letter.
-Because the state invitation to participate in the HAO experiment is laid out in a policy letter rather than through a proposed rule, there is no opportunity for formal public comment before the terms of the initiative become final.
-HAO becomes the newest chapter in the long history of Section 1115 of the Social Security Act, which empowers the HHS Secretary to approve state social welfare experiments involving programs authorized under the Act that, “in the judgment of the Secretary, [are] likely to assist in promoting the objectives of” the program that is the subject of the experiment. read more
+Because the state invitation to participate in the HAO experiment is laid out in a policy letter rather than through a proposed rule, there is no opportunity for formal public comment before the terms of the initiative become final. read more

 What are Impacts of the Medicaid Fiscal Accountability Regulation